blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/ldap4.cs.md

 # Answer

-It is a LDAP Injection issue. 'userName' and 'userPasswd' parameters are not being checked for any malicious injectins.
+It is an LDAP Injection issue. 'userName' and 'userPasswd' parameters are not being checked for any malicious injectins.
 The attacker can bypass login screen with a crafted request.